What is Average Order Value (AOV) & 6 Ways You Can Increase It

 Getting every visitor to see more of your catalog can lead to more sales and additional items in their shopping cart that they wouldn’t have usually clicked on.

 You should also add a recommended products section to your checkout page, as this gives you one last chance to convince customers to add more items to their cart before they place their order.

-Seventy-four percent of online shoppers say that free shipping is the most important option they consider at checkout, and 94% of shoppers have reported that they have previously taken an action in order to qualify for free shipping (for example, adding extra items to their cart to meet an order minimum).
+Beyond that, 94% of shoppers have reported that they had previously taken an action to qualify for free shipping (for example, adding extra items to their cart to meet an order minimum).